WhiteflagProtocol/whiteflag-api/docs/md/state.md

 The state as a whole can (and should) also be encrypted when stored in a file or in the primary datastore if `encryption` parameter is set to `true` in the configuration file.
-The state will then be encrytpted with a Data Encryption Key (DEK) which is also derived from the MEK.
+The state will then be encrypted with a Data Encryption Key (DEK) which is also derived from the MEK.

-Currently it is not possible to change the MEK without losing the state.
+Currently, it is not possible to change the MEK without losing the state.
 Also, please be aware that losing the MEK results in unobtainable keys, including private blockchain keys and pre-shared encryption keys!